 - If a condition is accepted as pre-existing, that member will be accepted with that limitation (see question about Pre-Existing Conditions).

 Liberty HealthShare does not have deductibles or co-pays since we are a medical cost sharing ministry.
 Rather than deductibles, we have an Annual Unshared Amount (AUA).

 Your AUA is the amount of medical costs that you are responsible for before sharing can take place and other members can share into your medical expenses.
 Your AUA responsibility varies depending on the program and family size of your membership.

 Of course.
-In fact, many participants have insurance through work or another source.
+In fact, many participants have health insurance through work or another source.
 They participate with us for the sheer excitement of helping others.
 They never expect to submit bills.
-And in those cases where money is still owed after insurance makes its payments, Liberty HealthShare will share the balance of eligible expenses.
+And in those cases where money is still owed after insurance makes its payments, Liberty HealthShare members will share the balance of eligible expenses.

 Each month we ask you to send a Monthly Share Amount to your ShareBox which will be shared with another member who has medical bills regardless of whether you have medical expenses.
 Giving regularly each month is how you remain eligible to have your bills shared into by other active members.
 That amount varies depending on your program choices, and whether you are a single, couple or family.
 See the current Monthly Share Amount under the 'Sharing Programs' tab.